material-components/material-components-android/docs/theming/Dark.md

 distance from the light source is the driving factor behind elevation overlays.

-If you need to factor in absolute elevation in a custom view that supports overlays, then you can use the `MaterialShapeUtils#setParentAbsoluteElevation` methods when using a `MaterialShapeDrawable` background.
+If you need to factor in absolute elevation in a custom view that supports overlays, you can use the `MaterialShapeUtils#setParentAbsoluteElevation` methods when using a `MaterialShapeDrawable` background.
 For example:

 ```java